Macabre

-In art, the term macabre (/məˈkɑːb/ or /məˈkɑːbrə/; /fr/) means "having the quality of having a grim or ghastly atmosphere".
+In art, the term macabre (/məˈkɑːb/ or /məˈkɑːbrə/; /fr/) means "having a grim or ghastly atmosphere".

 The macabre emphasises the details and symbols of death.

 History

 Early traces of macabre can be found in Ancient Greek and Latin writers such as the Roman writer Petronius, author of the Satyricon (late 1st century CE), and the Numidian writer Apuleius, author of The Golden Ass (late 2nd century AD).
 Outstanding instances of macabre themes in English literature include the works of John Webster, Robert Louis Stevenson, Mervyn Peake, Charles Dickens, Roald Dahl, Thomas Hardy, and Cyril Tourneur.

 The word has gained its significance from its use in French as la danse macabre for the allegorical representation of the ever-present and universal power of death, known in German as Totentanz and later in English as the Dance of the Dead.
 The typical form which the allegory takes is that of a series of images in which Death appears, either as a dancing skeleton or as a shrunken shrouded corpse, to people representing every age and condition of life, and leads them all in a dance to the grave.
 Of the numerous examples painted or sculptured on the walls of cloisters or church yards through medieval Europe, few remain except in woodcuts and engravings.